Featured exhibits in the Hall of Geology and Paleontology (first floor)

 Onion Creek Mosasaur

 Near the end of the Cretaceous Period, 90-66 million years ago, huge relatives of lizards and snakes swam the shallow sea that covered 40% of present-day North America.
 These were mosasaurs (MOSE-uh-sawrs), marine reptiles that were the top predators in their ancient environment.
 They preyed on fish, ammonites, and even other marine reptiles!
 Mosasaurs have been extinct for about 66 million years, but their fossilized bones and teeth have been found in many parts of Texas.
-TMM is fortunate to have several fine mosasaur specimens, including the spectacular Onion Creek Mosasaur.
+The university is fortunate to have several fine mosasaur specimens, including the spectacular Onion Creek Mosasaur.

 The Paleo Lab is a unique working laboratory where visitors are encouraged to interact with and ask questions of a paleontologist or lab volunteer while seeing first-hand how fossils are properly prepared, catalogued, and studied.
-Several “touch specimens,” real fossils that may be handled by visitors, are available.

 Current Major Projects: